codethesaurus/docs/docs/thesaurus/index.md

 # Thesaurus Files

 The thesaurus files are the core data elements behind Code Thesaurus.
-They include all of the information that is aggregated together to show the user as they go to compare things.
+They include all the information that is aggregated together to show the user as they go to compare things.

-There may be a new language you would like to see on the site or maybe there's incomplete parts to the language.
+There might be a new language you would like to see on the site or there might be incomplete parts to a language.
 This page hopes to address how to contribute both either or both of those.

+## Terminology

+We are working towards using standard terminology across the site:

+* Structure - a broad category of things you can generally do in programming languages.
+These are like arrays, functions, classes, etc. These are in the dropdown lists on the home page.
+* Concepts - these are specific things you can do in a language.
+This would be like create an array, sort an array, grow/shrink an array, etc. These are in the tables on the Compare or Cheat Sheet pages.
+* Categories - These are concepts bundled into smaller groups.
+For example, on the data types page you would have categories like numerical data types, string and character data types, complex number types, etc.
+* Features - Deprecated.
+It was used interchangably with structures and concepts.

+There might be old references, both in code and in documentation, that interchangably uses "structures" and "concepts".
+We're working to remove these.
+If you find one that's wrong, vague, or ambiguous, please let us know.
+You're welcome to update the [docs on Github](https://github.com/codethesaurus/docs) too!

-## Adding a New Language Concept
+## Adding New Structures to Code Thesaurus

-If the language you are looking at is missing a feature to it, you are welcome to go in and add it!
-The features are stored in files within the `web/thesauruses/` and then the language directory below that.
-The concept files are within that directory.
+If the language you are looking at is missing a structure to it, you are welcome to go in and add it!
+The structures are stored in files within the `web/thesauruses/` and then the language directory below that.
+The structure files are within that directory.

-You can open that concept file and add or edit any language features you find that aren't implemented or implemented incorrectly.
+You can open that structure file and add or edit any language features you find that aren't implemented or implemented incorrectly.

-The ID names for each of the features is consistent across all the languages in order to help match up the features with each other.
+The ID names for each of the concepts is consistent across all the languages in order to help match up the concepts with each other.
 The ID has to stay the same, but the other data doesn't have to (and maybe shouldn't).

-If the language doesn't have that concept file yet, you should copy it over from the `_meta` directory, then customize to fit the language you are working on.
+If the language doesn't have that structure file yet, you should copy it over from the `_meta` directory, then customize to fit the language you are working on.

 If you have any questions about it, you are welcome to ask through:

-Preferred: Reach out on Twitter [@codethesaurus](https://twitter.com/codethesaurus)
+Preferred: Reach out on Twitter [@codethesaurus](https://twitter.com/codethesaurus) or add a comment to a [new or existing issue](https://github.com/codethesaurus/codethesaur.us/issues).

 You could also email the core team (coreteam@codethesaur.us).

-## Add on a New Concept
+## Add an Existing Structure Set to a Language

-If a concept (like string manipulation, arrays, functions, etc.) doesn't exist with a language yet, make sure the concept file exists in the `web/thesauruses/_meta` directory first.
+If a structure (like string manipulation, arrays, functions, etc.) doesn't exist for any language yet, make sure the structure file exists in the `web/thesauruses/_meta` directory first.
 See the above section on how to copy over a concept if it does.

 If it needs to be added, then you will need to follow these steps.